Information for:Sign up to our Engage eNewsletter

 If your programme is a Bachelors started in or after 1999 you will need to check the Public Notes at the bottom of the entry to see whether there is a further learning requirement:

-If you have completed an accredited MSc but do not have a Bachelors degree accredited in the CEng Section, your qualification(s) are not recognised under the Washington Accord.
+If you have completed a degree accredited as further learning but do not have a Bachelors degree accredited in the CEng Section, your qualification(s) are not recognised under the Washington Accord.

-All honours degrees accredited for CEng registration from intake year 1999 also meet the requirements for standard route IEng registration and Sydney Accord recognition.
+All honours degrees accredited for CEng registration from intake year 1999 also meet the requirements for standard route IEng registration.

-If you have completed an accredited Bachelors programme with a further learning requirement, but not an accredited programme of further learning, your degree can be recognised under the Sydney Accord.
+If you have completed an accredited Bachelors programme (started after 2001) with a further learning requirement, but not an accredited programme of further learning, your degree can be recognised under the Sydney Accord.